 Local channels include:

 It’s worth noting that PBS is the trickiest channel to get.
-Currently, no streaming service offers PBS at this time.
+Currently, only YouTube TV offers PBS at this time in about 100 markets.
 That said, the other channels are all available, so it will just depend on where you live if they are available or not.

-Hulu with Live TV (free trial) is the best way to get local channels online.
+Hulu with Live TV is another great way to get local channels online.
 They offer over 60 channels and local channels are available in more locations than with any other streaming service.
 Available local options include ABC, NBC, CBS, CW, and FOX.
 Hulu Live also includes Hulu on-demand, which provides a 24/7 way to watch all of your favorite local and cable content.
-Packages start at $45 a month after a free weeklong trial.
+Packages start at $64.99 a month after a free week-long trial.
 You can stream on most devices including Apple TV, Roku, Chromecast, mobile devices, smart TVs, gaming consoles, and more.

 Using Streaming Services to Watch Local Channels Without Cable